Dalmeny Church near Queensferry (Lothian)

 Compare with a beard-puller at Cénac (Dordogne)...

-...and with another at Oloron-Sainte-Marie (Pyrenées-Atlantiques), with some of the original paint still adhering.
+...and with a mouthpuller at Oloron-Sainte-Marie (Pyrenées-Atlantiques), with some of the original paint still adhering.

 A fountain outside the church of Santa Sabina in Rome - a Classical mask